Kristianwhittick/blend-pdf/docs/testing.md

 - Doc1_Page2 (A2) + Doc2_Page2 (9)
 - Doc1_Page3 (A3) + Doc2_Page1 (M)

+**Bug Fix Note (2025-08-27)**: Fixed page reversal logic where `api.TrimFile` with comma-separated selections was not reordering pages correctly.
+Now uses individual page extraction and manual merging for proper reversal.

 ### File Movement
 - **Success**: Input files moved to `archive/`, output in `output/`
 - **Error**: Input files moved to `error/` with error message